 - Do not immerse the amputated part in liquid or dry ice. - Time is of the greatest importance to assure viability.
 If the extrication time will be prolonged, consider sending the amputated part ahead to be surgically prepared for reimplantation. - If bleeding cannot be controlled by direct pressure and elevation, a tourniquet should be applied as close as practical to the injury site.
 The tourniquet should not be covered.
 Note on the patient the time of tourniquet application and document in the record. - If the amputated part is recovered and appears to be reimplantable, consider transport to a hospital with reimplantation capability.
-OLMD should be consulted if there is any question concerning the viability of the amputated part of the transport distance.
+If required, contact ATCC for assistance in locating a hospital with reimplantation capabilities.
+OLMD should be consulted if there is any question concerning the viability of the amputated part of the transport distance. - Amputations proximal to the wrists or ankles must be entered into the Alabama Trauma System where applicable.

+Amputation (continued)

-- Control bleeding. - If bleeding cannot be controlled using direct pressure and elevation, consider using a tourniquet.
-If the tourniquet does not control the bleeding, consider using a Hemostatic Agent. - Consider IV. - If shock present, proceed to Shock Protocol (3.30). - Consider Morphine Sulfate or Nitrous Oxide for treatment of pain.
+TREATMENT DRUGS/PROCEDURES TREATMENT Control bleeding.
+If bleeding cannot be controlled using direct pressure and elevation, consider using a tourniquet.
+If the tourniquet does not control the bleeding, consider using a Hemostatic Agent.
+Consider IV.
+If shock present, proceed to Shock Protocol (3.31).
+Consider Morphine Sulfate, Fentanyl, or EMT: Hemostatic Agent Advanced: Consider IV.
+Nitrous Oxide: (Cat B) ☎ Pediatric: (Cat B) ☎ Intermediate: Nitrous Oxide for treatment of pain.
+Amputation category: Stump: Control bleeding and cover with sterile dressing.
+Amputated Part: Wrap in sterile dressing moistened with sterile saline and place in a plastic bag.

-Amputation category:

-- Stump: Control bleeding and cover with sterile dressing. - Amputated Part: Wrap in sterile dressing moistened with sterile saline and place in a plastic bag.
 Place the bag in ice water.
-Transport the part with the patient if possible. - Partial Amputation: Control bleeding.
+Transport the part with the patient if possible.
+Partial Amputation: Control bleeding.
 Saturate wound with sterile saline and cover with dry sterile dressing.
 Splint in anatomical position.

-Hemostatic Agent

-Nitrous Oxide: (Cat B) Pediatric: (Cat B)

-4 mg IV initial dose, titrate to pain relief in 2 mg doses, every 3-5 minutes, 10mg MAX.

-If pain not relieved after 10 mg you may call OLMD for further doses.(Cat B)

-Pediatric: 0.1 mg/kg not to exceed 5 mg.
-(Cat B)
+Paramedic: Morphine Sulfate: 4 mg IV initial dose, titrate to pain relief in 2 mg doses, every 3-5 minutes, 10 mg MAX.
+If pain not relieved after 10 mg, call OLMD for further doses.(Cat B) Pediatric: 0.1 mg/kg not to exceed 5 mg (Cat B) Fentanyl: 1 mcg/kg slow IV push/IM/IN, 50 mcg MAX.
+May repeat once.
+If pain not relieved after second dose you may call OLMD for further doses.
+(Cat B) Pediatric: 1 mcg/kg slow IV push/IN, 50 mcg MAX, 50 mcg MAX (Cat B)

+Bites and Envenomations